 What is the Paris agreement?

 Climate change is one of the biggest challenges facing the world today.
 It is responsible for the increase in extreme weather events, as well as an unbroken series of hottest years on record.
-Indeed, the World Economic Forum’s Global Risks Report 2016 named it as one of biggest risks we face.
+Indeed, environmental concerns and the threat posed by climate change have been a consistent feature of the World Economic Global Risks Report for the last decade.

 Everyone who attended COP21 made emission-cutting pledges.
 These are known as “intended nationally determined contributions”, or INDCs for short.
-The US, for example, pledged to cut U.S. climate pollution by 26-28% from 2005 levels.
+At the time, the US pledged to cut U.S. climate pollution by 26-28% from 2005 levels.
 China’s target is to reach peak CO2 emissions by 2030 at the latest, lower the carbon intensity of GDP by 60% to 65% below 2005 levels by 2030, and to increase the share of non-fossil energy carriers of the total primary energy supply to around 20%.